mattwynne/cucover/README.markdown

   * The features for cucuover itself seem to flicker (intermittently fail).
 This is probably due to timing issues when figuring out if a file is dirty.
   * Consider making failing features run even when they're not dirty, just for the good old red-bar feel
   * Make laziness work down to the granularity of scenarios, rather than features
+  * I suspect it does wierd things if you pass more than one visitor.
+Need to test for this.

 ## Similar 'Selective Testing' Tools